DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 );
 ```

-Okay, that's at least a little bit shorter now. <!--  but we have also lost some type safety by using the magic strings `book`, `authors` and `thumbnails`. -->
+Okay, that's at least a little bit shorter now, but the result is not that impressive.s
-The biggest gain we have with the effect, here you can now remove some lines:
+The biggest gain we have with the effect, here we can now remove some lines:

 ```ts
 @Injectable()